On this page we provide you answers and questions all about the hard- and software product portfolio.

 Technical support | T +49.7121.894-183 | F +49.7121.894-100 | firstname.lastname@example.org

-These abbreviations denote the family name of the corresponding products and they have the following meaning:
+These abbreviations denote the model family of the respective product families and have the following meaning

-- ECC: Ethernet Compact Controller – A plc with onboard I/Os
+- CC: Compact Controller - compact PLC with integrated I/Os

-- PPC: Power PC CPU – This CPU is used in all CODESYS V2.3 compatible plc’s and in the EC1000 V3
+- PPC: Power PC CPU - Used in all devices of the "Classic" subfamilies

 - Ethernet: TCP/IP, UDP, EtherCAT, Profinet, Modbus TCP, FTP, Ethernet/IP, OPC UA